ErikDz/semester_4/CSE207/final/apuntes.md

 >type *var-name;
 >```

+> No referneces in C, the parameter passing mechanism when calling functions is called **"Call by value"**

 #### Debugging with GDB
 To debug a program, we need to generate debugging symbols during compilation and describe the data type of each variable.
 This is done by adding the `-g` option to the `cc` command.